Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

   <img src="./Gallery/Graphics/Microfacet.png" alt="Microfacet"/>
 </p>

-But the microsurface is just too small to be fully simulated, instead the model assumes that it can be modeled at runtime with 2 statistical functions, distribution function $D(m)$ and shadowing-masking function $G(i, o, m)$. $D(m)$ describes the statistical distribution of the microfacet normals $m$ over the microsurface e.g what's the probability of the microfacet being oriented in the direction $m$. $G(i, o, m)$ determines what portion of the microsurface is visible from both directions $i$ and $o$ due to shadowing and masking.
+But the microsurface is just too small to be fully simulated, instead the model assumes that it can be modeled at runtime with 2 statistical functions, distribution function $D(m)$ and shadowing-masking function $G(i, o, m)$. $D(m)$ describes the statistical distribution of the microfacet normals $m$ over the microsurfac i.e. what's the probability of the microfacet being oriented in the direction $m$. $G(i, o, m)$ determines what portion of the microsurface is visible from both directions $i$ and $o$ due to shadowing and masking.

 $G(i, o, m)$ is derived as
 $$